-- A. Corrections to the time-card hours and subsequent pay adjustments may be made and bargaining unit members will be notified by a copy of any alterations of their time card.
+A. Corrections to the time-card hours and subsequent pay adjustments may be made and bargaining unit members will be notified by a copy of any alterations of their time card.
 All alterations will be made in a manner that does not obliterate or obscure the original time as reported by the employee.
-Copies of the employee's time cards shall be made available by the Employer for inspection by the employee or authorized Union representative upon eight (8) working hours written notice by the Union to the State office where the records are maintained. - B. If the employer implements an electronic timekeeping system, corrections to time cards and subsequent pay adjustments will be made using that system, and Section A of this article will not apply.
+Copies of the employee's time cards shall be made available by the Employer for inspection by the employee or authorized Union representative upon eight (8) working hours written notice by the Union to the State office where the records are maintained.

+B. If the employer implements an electronic timekeeping system, corrections to time cards and subsequent pay adjustments will be made using that system, and Section A of this article will not apply.
 Employees who are using the electronic timekeeping system will have access to review their time card on the system.
-If the employee is not able to access their time card on the system, then the employer will make available a copy upon eight (8) working hours written notice by the employee or the authorized Union representative. - C. Employees having a discrepancy on their time card must bring same to the attention of the Union within thirty (30) days after such discrepancy.
+If the employee is not able to access their time card on the system, then the employer will make available a copy upon eight (8) working hours written notice by the employee or the authorized Union representative.

+C. The Employer shall not be required to keep time cards over sixty-five (65) days.
+Employees having a discrepancy on their time card must bring same to the attention of the Union within thirty (30) days after such discrepancy.